Agricultural Development Act

 Article 21

-The duration, rent and the method of rental payment of arable land lease agreements, which were/are concluded after the implementation of this revised Act of January 4, 2000, are mutually agreed upon by the lessor and the lessee, they shall not be subject to the limitation clause as stipulated in Articles 110 and 112 of the Land Law.
-Lease period exceeding one year without concluding any written agreement shall not be subject to Article 422 of the Civil Law.
+The duration, rent and the method of rental payment of agricultural land lease agreements, which were/are concluded after the implementation of this revised Act of January 4, 2000, are mutually agreed upon by the lessor and the lessee, they shall not be subject to the limitation clause as stipulated in Articles 110 and 112 of the Land Act.
+A lease period exceeding one year without concluding any written agreement shall not be subject to Article 422 of the Civil Code.

 Article 22

-The termination of lease relationship of arable land lease contracts as concluded after the implementation of this revised Act of January 4, 2000, upon the lessor’s retrieval of arable land, is not subject to the regulations with respect to compensation paid by the lessor to the lessee in Articles 11, 63 and 77 of the Land Right Equity Act, Article 29 of the Farmland Consolidation Act and Article 27 of the Industrial Upgrading Promotion Act.
+The termination of lease relationship of agricultural land lease contracts as concluded after the implementation of this revised Act of January 4, 2000, upon the lessor’s retrieval of arable land, is not subject to the regulations with respect to compensation paid by the lessor to the lessee in Articles 11, 63 and 77 of the Equalization of Land Rights Act, Article 29 of the Farmland Readjustment Act and Article 27 of the Industrial Upgrading Promotion Act.

 Article 22-1

-In promoting circulation of agricultural lands and effective utilization, the competent authorities may guide farmers’ organizations in conducting agency practices such as sale and purchase, lease and commission of agricultural lands, and encourage them with rewards.
+In promoting circulation of agricultural lands and effective utilization, the competent authorities may guide farmers’ organizations in conducting agency practices such as trade, lease and commission of agricultural lands, and encourage them with rewards.

 Article 23

-The central competent authority shall formulate national agricultural production and distribution policies and plans, and supervise the implementation of the said polices and plans.
+The central competent authority shall formulate national agricultural production and marketing policies and plans, and supervise the implementation of the said polices and plans.

 Article 24